 - Flees jacket.
 Agnes loves her Kuhl jacket.
 It’s one of the best she ever had because it’s warm enough and comfortable.
 This jacket is excellent for everyday layering in chilly weather.
 It also has big pockets for necessary gear as a smartphone and headlamp.
 Chris’ choice is Mammut, which is warm and great as a layer as well.

 - Windstopper jacket.
 A windproof and warm jacket in the mountains is a must-have.
 Windbreaker is ideal for backpacking and hiking.
-Chris’s choice is a softshell jacket, Agnes’s choice is a hooded softshell jacket.
+Chris’s choice is a softshell jacket, Agnes’s choice is this softshell jacket.

 - Waterproof rain jacket.
 This type of light coat is essential.
 We use & like gore-tex technology, for the reason that it is perfect for hiking and backpacking.